 A Patriot’s Exhibition Advancing Community and Environmentalism, on a Scooter

 In August 2008, the largest Peace sign in history was created.
 Alix Bryan drove 22,000 miles on a 125cc scooter, her route “tracing” a Peace sign onto the U.S. map.
-The ride, which started and ended at the White House, took six months to complete and went through over 30 states.
+The ride, which started and ended at the White House, took six months (over two years) to complete and went through over 30 states.

 “We must know what the word means before we can acquire it,” Bryan says, “and lasting Peace must always come first from the individual.”

 Proving that women can safely travel alone and that little scooters can do big things, a Patriot’s Exhibition Advancing Community and Environmentalism (P.E.A.C.E.) on a Scooter is focused on promoting peace and examining what barriers keep us from it.
 To illustrate the importance of community, Bryan volunteered with organizations around the country; serving meals, loading disaster relief supplies and assisting at a recycling center.

 In March 2009, former Ohio U.S. Representative Dennis Kucinich personally acknowledged Bryan for her, “outstanding efforts to bring a message of Peace to our nation.”

 In 2007 I purchased my first scooter, a 49cc Honda Metropolitan.
 This was logical progression for me, a two-wheel advocate, who had been cycling to get everywhere since 1998.
 My friend had just bought one, I took it around the neighborhood and decided a scooter was going to save me time without compromising my environmental transportation credo.
 One spring day in late May 2007, after what was my longest scooter ride yet, 30 miles, I decided I would take my scooter around the country to promote Peace.